-You'll be working with the schools data frame.
+You'll be working with the Schools data frame.
 First, make a copy of the arterials data.
 That way, in case you need to, you can start over again with the original data.

-- 1. Switch to Data view (click the View menu and click Data view). - 2.
+- 1. Switch to data view by clicking the View menu and clicking Data View, if necessary. - 2.
 Right-click the Schools data frame in the table of contents and click Activate.